compscidr/iac/ansible/README.md

 - Ansible (>=3.2)
   - via ppa:ansible/ansible because default ubuntu only has 2.8 or something

+- Install requirements: `ansible-galaxy install -r ansible/requirements.yml`

 - Install the gpg module on ansible machine:
   - `mkdir -p ~/.ansible/plugins/modules`
   - `wget -O ~/.ansible/plugins/modules/gpg.py https://raw.githubusercontent.com/brandonkal/ansible-gpg/master/gpg.py`
   - verify it is there with `ansible-doc -t module gpg`
   - todo: see if we can get this work with dependencies so we don't need to do this manually
-  - install requirements: `ansible-galaxy install -r ansible/requirements.yml`

 - Ensure the .vault_pass file exists (its on keybase):
   - https://www.digitalocean.com/community/tutorials/how-to-use-vault-to-protect-sensitive-ansible-data-on-ubuntu-16-04